wiet-industries/notarial-blockchain/src/main/core/README.md

 rendezvous server which manage nodes connection

-Core is a VPS serwer with public IP, is listening on both TCP and UDP ports.
+Core is a virtual private server with public IP, is listening on both TCP and UDP ports.

 Comuincation protocol schema:
 - `ID~[node_id]` - server sending to node its ID